MarybenK/Portfolio/data_processing/data_processing/README.md

 - Evaluating performance using RMSE and R²
 - Visualizing predicted vs. actual housing prices

-This notebook demonstrates a real-world regression workflow suitable for portfolio use.

 ## pyspark_cluster_setup_and_analysis.ipynb
 This notebook demonstrates a complete PySpark workflow, starting from